imkisi/Stockly-PHP-Crud/README.md

             created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
         );
         ```
-    * Update the database connection details in `config.php` (or similar file) to match your database credentials.
+    * Update the database connection details in `connection.php` (or similar file) to match your database credentials.

 3.  **Configure PHP:**
     * Ensure your web server is configured to serve the `stockly` directory.